pascalbetz/pascalbetz.github.io/_posts/2016-03-14-lookup-path.md

 ---
 layout: post
-title: What is the method lookup path in ruby?
+title: What is the method lookup path in Ruby?
 categories: ruby
 ---